- Windows 11 brings back Taskbar positioning after years of users’ complaints with the September 2026 update for version 25H2 and later releases.

 Move Taskbar to top with ExplorerPatcher tool

 Alternatively, if you can’t use the Registry settings, you may be able to use third-party tools to move the Taskbar to the top of the screen.
 For example, ExplorerPatcher is a free tool that restores the classic Taskbar design and legacy features, such as changing the bar position.
-It’s not a perfect solution, but this might be the best free option if you want to reposition settings.
+It’s not a perfect solution, but this might be the best free option if you want to reposition the Taskbar.

 To move the Taskbar to the top of the screen with ExplorerPatcher, follow these steps: